sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 TimeSeries
 ===========

-Time series data are a fundamental part of many data analysis projects as much in heliophysics as other areas.
+Time series data are a fundamental part of many data analysis projects in heliophysics as well as other areas.
 SunPy therefore provides a TimeSeries object to handle this type of data.
 This directly supersedes the now depreciated Lightcurve datatype.
 Once you've read through this guide check out the :doc:`/code_ref/timeseries`